Total Variation Graph Neural Networks: Experiments

 \subsection{Supervised graph classification}

 This task consists in assigning each graph $\mathcal{G}_i$ to a class $y_i$.
 We adopt the deep architecture described in Sec.~\ref{sec:architectures}, where MP layers are interleaved with a pooling layer.
-To implement graph pooling, we consider DiffPool, MinCutPool, DMoN, SAGPool~\citep{lee2019self}, Top-$K$~\citep{cangea2018towards, gao2019graph}, and the proposed TVGNN.
-All GNN architectures follow the same general configuration depicted in Fig.~\ref{fig:architectures}b, with the main difference that TVGNN adopts GTVConv rather than standard MP layers (hyperparameters and other details in the supplementary).
+As pooling methods, we consider DiffPool, MinCutPool, DMoN, SAGPool~\citep{lee2019self}, Top-$K$~\citep{cangea2018towards, gao2019graph}, and the proposed TVGNN.
+All GNN architectures follow the same general configuration depicted in Fig.~\ref{fig:architectures}b, with the main difference that TVGNN adopts GTVConv rather than standard MP layers (hyperparameters and other details are in Appendix \ref{appendix:hyperparams}).
 The unsupervised clustering losses in DiffPool, MinCutPool, DMoN, and TVGNN are computed at each pooling layer and then combined with the supervised cross-entropy loss at the end.
 The GNNs with SAGPool and Top-$K$ do not have auxiliary losses and are trained only with the cross-entropy.

-We consider 9 graph classification datasets (details in the supplementary).
-Training and testing is done with a stratified 5-fold train/test split.
+We consider 9 graph classification datasets (details in \ref{appendix:datasets}).
+Training and testing are done with a stratified 5-fold train/test split.
 In addition, 10\% of the training set is used as a validation set using a random stratified split.
-For each fold, we perform 3 independent runs and we train until we reach early stopping on the validation.
-To make the comparison fair, all methods are evaluated on the same data splits.
+For each fold, we perform 3 independent runs and we train until we reach early stopping by measuring the validation loss.
+To make the comparison fair, all methods are evaluated on the exact same splits.
 The classification accuracy for each dataset is reported in Table~\ref{tab: results_graph_clf}.
-The GNN models based on TVGNN achieve the highest mean accuracy on all datasets.
-However, on MUTAG, Proteins, D\&D, and COLLAB the differences between TVGNN and the second-best performing method are not statistically significant.
+The GNN models based on TVGNN achieve the highest mean accuracy on all datasets and the differences with the second-best performing method are statistically significant in most of the cases.